 “Mr. ABC shares how he reduced 10 pounds with our product.”

 You can’t resist clicking the second headline even if you don’t want to lose 10 pounds.
-This is because it provides you with instant results.
-This is what exactly you should incorporate on your testimonial page.
+This type of headline provides you with instant results.
+It’s exactly what you should incorporate on your own testimonial page as well – tangible social proof that your product or service works.

 Add numbers and digits in headlines and sub-headings that are relevant to your primary audience.
-The numbers should be compelling and should make readers click and read the review.
+The numbers should be compelling and their intention is to make readers click and read the review.
+We also highly recommend adding these types of customer testimonials as close as possible to a relevant call to action button.

-You don’t have to necessarily use a number in all the headlines rather you should mix it up with the core benefit of your product.
+However, don’t use a number in all the headlines, but rather you should mix up using numbers with the core benefit of your product.
 The core benefit should be clearly visible in the heading.
 Address the major problem that your product solves.
 This will boost conversions significantly.

 Visuals are an important element of any testimonial page design.
 Statistics show that over 91% of consumers on the internet prefer visual content over traditional content (text).
 This is the reason why you should use as many visuals as possible in your testimonial page.